HerbCaudill/herbcaudill.com/content/posts/20201007-style-react-app.md

 ﻿---
-title: How to style React applications in 2020, as if anything mattered
+title: How to style React applications while the world burns around us
-subtitle: Thinking about front-end frameworks and CSS while the world burns around us
+subtitle: Thinking about front-end frameworks and CSS during interesting times

 description: |
-  What tools would you use to build the UI for a single
+  What tools would you use to build the UI for a
-  <a href='https://medium.com/all-the-things/the-trouble-with-saas-279694551b25'>infinitely-customizable app for everything</a>?
+  <a href='https://medium.com/all-the-things/the-trouble-with-saas-279694551b25'>hyper-customizable app</a>?
   Specifically, how would you implement the visual design?
-I’ve spent an unreasonable amount of time reading and thinking about this, and I wrote this as a way of sorting out my own thoughts about it.

 date: '2020-10-07'

 caption: |
   "CSS is easy.
-It´s like riding a bike, which is on fire and the ground is on fire and everything is on fire because it is hell."
+It's like riding a bike, which is on fire and the ground is on fire and everything is on fire because it is hell."
   _-- [@iamdevloper](https://twitter.com/iamdevloper/status/753716544949981184)_